 Zurich’s Zuriberg Toastmasters club’s history

 Based in Zurich, Zuriberg Toastmasters is one of the leading clubs in Switzerland, having consistently achieved Distinguished Club Status!
-It was founded by professional speaker and coach Lesley Stephenson DTM, in 2008.
-In June 2019 Zuriberg Toastmasters Club became a Swiss Association.
+Zuriberg Toastmasters Club was chartered on 6 June 2007.
+It was founded by professional speaker and coach Lesley Stephenson DTM.
+In June 2019, Zuriberg Toastmasters Club became a Swiss Association.

 Zuriberg Toastmasters Club is part of Toastmasters International (TMI).
 TMI is a world-leading organisation providing communication and leadership training and a lot of room to practice.
 The programs teach members how to deliver both prepared and impromptu speeches while also practising leadership skills.